Sing Smarter: 10 Great Ways to Teach Yourself to Sing

 But if you had any trouble with the exercises, go back and try them again.

 So figure out what’s working for you and continue practicing the exercises daily.

-And if you want a complete online video course to teach you to sing better, check out my complete online video singing course Master Your Voice.
+And if you’re looking to teach yourself to sing, check out my complete online singing course, Master Your Voice.